VCasseb/VCasseb/README.md

-# Fala amigos, eu sou Vinicius, um prazer ter vocês aqui
+# Hey friends, I'm Vinicius — it's a pleasure to have you here!

-- 💼 Trabalhando como Engenheiro de Dados na **NTT DATA**
+- 💼 Working as a Data Engineer at **NTT DATA**
-- 💻 Experiência com Python, SQL, JavaScript, HTML/CSS, Databricks, Azure e Apache Spark
+- 💻 Experience with Python, SQL, JavaScript, HTML/CSS, Databricks, Azure, and Apache Spark
-- 📫 Entre em contato pelo e-mail: [vinicasseb99@gmail.com](mailto:vinicasseb99@gmail.com)
+- 📫 Get in touch via email: [vinicasseb99@gmail.com](mailto:vinicasseb99@gmail.com)

 <!-- GitHub Stats -->
 <p align="center">